Please note we are no longer servicing the Chiswick office although we can visit you at your home or offices.

 Our offices are now located in central London in Mayfair – click the contact button for details.

-Overseas adoption is governed in England by the Adoption Act and various international conventions such as the Hague.
-We can assist by providing authentication “apostille certification” of adoption documents, assistance with entry visas for your adopted child and notarising of translated texts for the receiving jurisdiction.
-Edward an “adoption notary” can guide you sensitively and efficiently through the international adoption process.
+Overseas adoption is governed in England by the Adoption Act and various international conventions such as the Hague Convention.
+We can assist by putting you in touch with a specialist Notary* for authentication of documents and “apostille certification” of adoption documents.

 Find out more and how we can help you, by completing your details below or continue to full article